Mopawa-Software/privacy/README.md

 ## Our Privacy Policie
-This Privacy Policy governs the manner in which  collects, uses, maintains, and discloses information collected from users (each, a "User") of the [Your App Name] mobile application ("App").
-This privacy policy applies to the App and all products and services offered by [Your Company Name].
+This Privacy Policy governs the manner in which  collects, uses, maintains, and discloses information collected from users (each, a "User") of the MSS mobile application ("App").
+This privacy policy applies to the App and all products and services offered by Mobile settlement limite.

 Information Collection
 1.1 Personal Identification Information: